AkshayPatel8140/Akshaypatel8140/README.md

 - My involvement in this project began with establishing the project's structure and laying the groundwork for its functionality and organization.
 - As the project evolved, I focused on crafting a sophisticated user interface and ensuring it became the best user experience.
 - Additionally, I implemented the In-App Purchase feature, potentially offering users access to additional services or features within the app.
+- Engineered a module for seamless transition between online and offline(local storage) mode switching, resulting in a 25% boost in speed.
+- Utilized a secure deep linking using Firebase, ensuring user access to others’ accounts with distinct roles is granted by main user.
+- Developed of custom animations and UI components, achieving a 60% improvement in app smoothness and a 10% reduction in app size.
 - If you'd like to see the results of my work, I invite you to explore the live application using the provided links 👉🏻 [HEIRLIST iOS](https://apps.apple.com/in/app/heirlist/id1517622593) , [HEIRLIST Android](https://play.google.com/store/apps/details?id=com.chiefinnovation.heirlist&pcampaignid=web_share)

 ### CHALLENGER